-- Reproductive medicine:
+- Psychological Counseling in Reproductive medicine:

-- What should be addressed?
+What should be addressed?

-- □ Psychological Counseling in □ Psychological Counseling in Reproductive Medicine:
+Psychological Counseling in Reproductive Medicine:

-- Who should provide it?
+Who should provide it?

+What does the

 - What does the counselor need to know?

+What are the important

-- What are the important issues that should be addressed by the counselor?
+- what are the important issues that should be addressed by the counselor?

 - How should counseling be provided?